 Neptune, the god of the sea sitting beside his trident harpoon

 Ceres, the goddess of cereal grains with a wreath of wheat

-Apollo, god of the sun and the arts, crowned by laurel and holding a Renaissance stringed musical instrument, the lira da braccio, in lieu of a classical lyre
+Apollo, god of the sun and the arts, crowned by laurel and holding a Renaissance stringed musical instrument, the lira da braccio, in place of a classical lyre

-Priapus, the god of virility and of vineyards with a scythe, used to prune orchards, hanging from the tree above him
+Priapus, the god of virility and vineyards with a scythe, used to prune orchards, hanging from the tree above him.